Refunds and changing your ticket

 If you decide not to travel

 If you already have your tickets but change your plans for any reason, you can still ask for a train ticket refund: you may have to pay a £10 admin fee.

 - If you bought the ticket online or if you have a key card, please log in to your online account to apply for a refund

-- Ifyou can't get to the ticket office where you bought your ticket, please fill in a refund form.
+- If you can't get to the ticket office where you bought your ticket, please fill in a refund form.
 Post this to the Freepost address listed on the form.
 Please be advised that due to the current Coronavirus situation, it is taking us longer than usual to process refunds submitted by post.

 Make sure you do this within 28 days of the date on your ticket.

 Refunds for delayed or cancelled trains

 If you bought your ticket from us and you don’t use it because your train is cancelled or delayed, you can return the unused ticket to us for a full train ticket refund.
 We won’t charge you any administration fee.

 This applies to all tickets - including tickets that are otherwise non-refundable.
 It also applies if you have begun your journey but are unable to complete it due to a delay or cancellations

 Compensation for delayed or cancelled trains

 We can't give you a refund if you manage to change trains or take a later service.

 If you use a ticket but your journey's delayed by 15 minutes or more, we can offer you compensation through the Delay Repay scheme.

 Refunds on tickets bought online

 With our money back guarantee, you can get a full train ticket refund if you bought tickets online but never collected them at the station.
 You don’t need to give a reason.